Sim4n6/sim4n6.github.io/_posts/2019-07-28-Generate-QR-CMDLINE.md

 ---
-title: Generate and Decode a QR image from cmdline
+title: TIP - Generate/Decode a QR image from cli
 updated: 2019-07-28 18:30
 ---